 He directed Jean Anouilh’s Antigone, David Harrower’s Blackbird, and Yasmina Reza’s The God of Carnage for Theatre du Pif in Hong Kong.

-From 2004-2009, Jovanni Sy was artistic director of Cahoots Theatre Projects.
+From 2004-2009, Jovanni Sy was Artistic Director of Cahoots Theatre Projects.
 In 2011, he returned to Cahoots to perform his one-man play, A Taste of Empire (dir.
 Guillermo Verdecchia), in which he prepared a traditional Filipino fish recipe in the St. Lawrence Market Kitchen, while comically deconstructing the historical, political, and ethical implications of the dish, particularly in respect to the Spanish colonization of the Philippines, and the globalization of jobs and food production.
 It was nominated for a Dora Mavor Moore Award.

 From 2012 to 2019, Sy was Artistic Director of Gateway Theatre, inaugurating the Gateway Pacific Theatre Festival in August 2014 with three productions in Chinese from Hong Kong.
 In 2016, he produced the Pacific Series, a year-round, Chinese language series (with English surtitles) as an alternative to the Gateway's subscription series of English-language plays.

-Hi comic kung-fu thriller, The Five Vengeances, opened at the Shadbolt Centre for the Arts, Burnaby BC in September 2022.
+His comic kung-fu thriller, The Five Vengeances, opened at the Shadbolt Centre for the Arts, Burnaby BC in September 2022.
 A master swordswoman seeks to avenge the death of her bride-to-be.

 Sy returned to acting in June 2022, playing Mr. Miyagi, the mentor of the young hero, in the musical adaptation of the popular and iconic 1984 film The Karate Kid.
 It premiered at Stages, St. Louis, in a pre-Broadway run, and has been critically acclaimed.
 In 2023, he played the warden in Prison Dancer, at the Citadel Theatre, a musical with a Filipino cast.

 Sy considers himself a "theatre animal," learning the craft, and focusing on the art.
-He currently is based in Vancouver Alberta with his wife Leanna Brodie.

 Profile by Anne Nothof, Athabasca University

-Last updated 2023-05-19
+Last updated 2024-03-26